ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/object-oriented-programming/slides.md

 ## Key Question

-> How can I use the processes of software testing and debugging to establish a
+> How can I use the principles and primitives of object-oriented programming to
-> confidence in the correctness of a Python program?
+> implement Python programs with easy-to-understand designs?

 </div>